 Meerah is currently the Eugene Weekly's Calendar Editor (as well as a writer and podcast producer), and was the Emerald's 2016-2017 Digital Managing Editor.

-Though she mainly photographs and writes about live music in the Pacific Northwest, Meerah prides herself in having a diverse workload.
+Though she mainly writes about art, culture and music in the Pacific Northwest, Meerah prides herself in having a diverse workload.

 She worked as a photographer for the University of Oregon School of Journalism's OR Magazine in 2016.
 The issue was focused on solution journalism and her group specifically worked on a story about women farmers in Oregon.